W I M P: Featuring the music of Romanovsky & Phillips

 “Wimp” tells the story of one man’s journey from lonely, nonathletic loner to out and proud gay young man in 18 songs.
 The total run-time for these songs, as recorded, is about 60 minutes.

 This is not a work in progress.
 Rather, it’s an outline that a more qualified person can use to make a proposal to Ron Romanovsky for a musical theatrical production using the music and lyrics of Romanovsky & Phillips and Ron Romanovsky‘s solo albums.
-It might also, as noted in my 2014 blog post of the idea, be a concert play list for a choral group or glee club.
+It might also be a concert play list for a choral group or glee club.

 About a dozen of the song titles link to short clips (~40 seconds each) at RomanovskyAndPhillips.com.